-To qualify for the § 29 credit, the facility must be placed in service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
-While § 29 does not define "placed in service," the term has been defined for purposes of the deduction for depreciation and the investment tax credit.
-Property is "placed in service" in the taxable year the property is placed in a condition or state of readiness and availability for a specifically assigned function.
-Section 1.167(a)-11(e)(1)(i) and § 1.46-3(d)(1)(ii) of the Income Tax Regulations.
-"Placed in service" has consistently been construed as having the same meaning for purposes of the deduction for depreciation and the investment tax credit.
-See Rev. Rul.
-76-256, 1976-2 C.B.
-46. When property is placed in service is a factual determination, and we express no opinion on when the Facility was placed in service.
+To qualify for the § 29 credit, the facility must be placed-in-service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
+Although § 29 does not define "placed in service," the term has been defined for purposes of the deduction for depreciation and the investment tax credit.
+For these purposes, property is deemed to have been "placed in service" in the taxable year that the property is placed in a condition or state of readiness and availability for a specifically assigned function.
+Sections 1.167(a)-11(e)(1)(i) and 1.46-3(d)(1)(ii) of the Income Tax Regulations.